wongCH/dev-docker-boilerplate/README.md

 .
 ├── startup
-│   ├── Dockerfile # build your docker image to install the assemblies / runtime for your application │   ├── init.sh # start up script to run when u create a new container │   └── dev.env # this is the environment file for environment variables │
+│   ├── Dockerfile # build your docker image to install the assemblies / runtime for your application │   ├── init.sh # start up script to run when want to configure the container (e.g. setup environment variables, add cloud service provider access key)
+│   └── dev.env # this is the environment file for environment variables
+│
 ├── app # your application folder, you can name it anything you want.